-All students must complete the following forms and mail them together to their preceptor one month prior to their rotation:
+The students must complete all the forms including the following forms and mail them as per instructions provided in the FDA email one month prior to their rotation:

 - Form 306 : Declaration for Federal Employment.
 Students must bring two forms of government issued identification (drivers license, passport, social security card, etc) to the rotation.

 - FD-258: Fingerprinting form.
 To be completed at a local Police Station.